Selecting the ideal hosting solution is a vital decision for any website owner, with two popular alternatives being cloud hosting and VPS hosting.

 Do Cloud Servers Offer Root Access?

 Not all cloud servers offer root access.
-It varies from the web host, but generally speaking, most big-name hosting companies do not provide root access.
+It varies from the web host, but most big-name hosting providers do not provide root access.

 For example, SiteGround does not provide root access on any of its servers.